tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM API Connect

 IBM API Connection is an application programming interface (API) management platform that uses Loopback to create, assemble, and manage web APIs.
-The IBM API Connection plug-in provides steps to publish API Definitions and Loopback
+The IBM API Connection plug-in provides steps to publish API Definitions and Loopback Apps to an API Connect server.
+This plug-in communicates to API Connect through the use of the API command-line toolkit(apic).

 ---